Student Resources and Activities

-Extended Opportunity Programs and Services (EOPS) & Cooperative Agencies Resources for Education (CARE)
+Extended Opportunity Programs And Services (EOPS) & Cooperative Agencies Resources for Education (CARE)

-The EOPS CARE /Guardian Scholars Programs are categorically funded by the State of California and are designed to serve educationally and financially disadvantaged students.
-These special programs provide services that assist qualified students in overcoming various obstacles while attempting to succeed in college.
-One of the main objectives of the programs is to ensure participants equal access to success while pursuing their certificate of achievement, an Associate in Arts Degree (A.A.), and/or meet four-year university transfer requirements.
+The Extended Opportunity Programs & Services (EOPS), CARE (single parents), and Guardian Scholars (Foster Youth) Programs at Golden West College are categorically state funded.
+The programs are designed and dedicated to the delivery of comprehensive services and benefits that encourage the enrollment, retention, and transfer of students who are challenged by language, social, economic, and educational disadvantages.
+One of the programs main objectives is to ensure participants equal access to success while pursuing their certificate of achievement, an Associate in Arts Degree (A.A.), and/or meet four-year university transfer requirements.

-Qualified students are welcome to take advantage of the following services:
+Eligible students are welcome to take advantage of the following services:

-- High School Outreach
+High School Outreach

-- Learning Skills Classes
+Learning Skills Classes

-- Priority Registration Program
+Priority Registration Program (if qualified)

-- Foster Youth Services
+Foster Youth Services

-- Study Hall Access
+Study Hall Access

-- Single Parent Services
+Single Parent Services